Divaesh07/Virtunexa-week-4-internship-final-project/README.md

-# Virtunexa-week-4-internship-final-project
+Workout Tracker Web Application

 Overview

 The Workout Tracker Web App is a fitness tracking application that allows users to log their workouts, visualize progress through reports, and manage their exercise data efficiently.
 The application is built using Flask, MySQL, and Matplotlib for data visualization.

 Features

-Log workout details including exercise type, repetitions, sets, and duration.
+Log Workouts: Track exercise type, repetitions, sets, and duration.

-Generate visual reports of workout progress using Matplotlib.
+Generate Reports: Visualize workout progress using Matplotlib.

-Store and retrieve data from a MySQL database.
+Database Integration: Store and retrieve data from a MySQL database.

-Push updates to GitHub using an integrated button.
+GitHub Integration: Easily push updates using an integrated button.

 Technologies Used